 Size: Both height and volume are important considerations.
 The appropriate size will depend on the camper’s age and subsequently length of trip, as longer trips require somewhat more clothing and food.
 The age suggestions below are also flexible however, as fit is the most important consideration.

 Pricing: As packs get larger prices go up, and a new pack can be a fairly expensive commitment.
-First of all, do not feel that your son needs to arrive at camp with the newest or most expensive equipment.
+First of all, do not feel that your child needs to arrive at camp with the newest or most expensive equipment.
 Borrowed packs from neighbours or older siblings work just as well as a brand new pack, as long as they fit.
-If your child is going to use his pack frequently, however, the investment in a new pack might not be a bad idea.
+If your child is going to use his/her pack frequently, however, the investment in a new pack might not be a bad idea.

 - Campers aged 9-11

 An outdoor daypack will work well, as campers will not be carrying large quantities of food.
 These packs will not be large enough to need an internal frame, but should be somewhat larger than a school backpack and should have at least a hip strap, if not both hip and chest straps.

 A good pack for a 4 or 5-day trip will be somewhat taller than these daypacks, but are still often listed as day or “weekend” packs.
 At this size, it’s not a bad idea to start looking at packs with internal frames.

 These packs are fairly large.
 Don’t feel the need to go too large—the lack of comfort will certainly not make up for any increase in capacity.